ursais/osi-addons/osi_vendor_default_expense_account/README.rst

 Overview
 ========

-Company creates a direct vendor bills for Electric, Utilities.
+PQI creates a direct vendor bills for Electric, Utilities.
 It is hard to remember expense account number for vendor bill line.

 When we create a vendor bills without any product, Odoo searches for default